DeloitteAU/DDBreakpoints/README.md

 Make sure to ensure that the values used here match the values used in the SCSS.

 ## Change log

+`2.0.0` - April 2020

+* **Major release**: Contains breaking changes and not backwards compatible due to the addition of support for [SASS Modules](https://sass-lang.com/blog/the-module-system-is-launched).
+* Updated documentation to provide examples of the difference from 1.x to 2.x
+* Only changes to the JS/Less libraries are including two additional default breakpoints to match the updated SCSS v2 default breakpoints
+* **New feature (for SCSS v2 only):** There is now a debug feature to display a small overlay that informs the user which breakpoint is currently viewed

 `1.1.1` - Feb 2017